Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

     trainer = Trainer(devices=1, accelerator="hpu")

 The ``devices=8`` and ``accelerator="hpu"`` parameters to the Trainer class enables the Habana accelerator for distributed training with 8 Gaudis.
-It uses :class:`~pytorch_lightning.strategies.HPUParallelStrategy` internally which is based on DDP strategy with the addition of Habana's collective communication library (HCCL) to support scale-up within a node and scale-out across multiple nodes.
+It uses :class:`~pytorch_lightning.strategies.hpu_parallel.HPUParallelStrategy` internally which is based on DDP strategy with the addition of Habana's collective communication library (HCCL) to support scale-up within a node and scale-out across multiple nodes.

 .. code-block:: python

     trainer = Trainer(devices=8, accelerator="hpu")

 .. note::
-    If the ``devices`` flag is not defined, it will assume ``devices`` to be ``"auto"`` and fetch the :meth:`~pytorch_lightning.accelerators.HPUAccelerator.auto_device_count` from :class:`~pytorch_lightning.accelerators.HPUAccelerator`.
+    If the ``devices`` flag is not defined, it will assume ``devices`` to be ``"auto"`` and fetch the :meth:`~pytorch_lightning.accelerators.hpu.HPUAccelerator.auto_device_count` from :class:`~pytorch_lightning.accelerators.hpu.HPUAccelerator`.

 Mixed Precision Plugin